Nancy Shields, Associate Professor, Director

 Prerequisites: Junior standing and consent of instructor.
 Students participate in supervised placements in a position related to the profession of sociology.

-SOC 4414 Social Perspectives on Catastrophes and Homeland Security Policies (3) Prerequisites: SOC 1010 and junior standing or consent of instructor.
+Prerequisites: SOC 1010 and junior standing or consent of instructor.
 This course examines the way social and cultural processes shape our experience and understandings of catastrophe and disasters.
 It provides an analysis of the ways technological, organizational, cultural, and political forces affect policies dealing with catastrophe preparation and prevention in the United States.

 SOC 4450 Disaster and the Law (3)